From Darkness to Light

 If we have lost our way, we stop and ask for directions, but before this, we have to unequivocally feel lost and want to find our way—both these exemplify the spirit of discipleship.

-A disciple seeks light on the path—accepting full responsibility to exert and being enthusiastic about doing what needs to be done.
-The dedication to exert is what summons the energy needed and stays the course.
+A disciple seeks light on the path—accepting full responsibility for exerting effort and being enthusiastic about doing what needs to be done.
+The dedication to exert effort is what summons the energy needed and stays the course.

 We cry for change but are not willing to change!
 Everything and everyone else should change—is this reasonable?
 Is it reasonable for the drop to want the ocean to change?
 What if every drop had the same sentiment?
 If you were the ocean, could and would you fulfill these demands from confused drops?